fxhash/fxhash-evm-core/docs/src/src/tokens/FxGenArt721.sol/contract.FxGenArt721.md

 ### _checkFeeReceiver

-*checks if a fee receiver and allocation is included in their respective arrays*
+*Checks if fee receiver and allocation amount are included in their respective arrays*

 ```solidity